pohlm01/master-thesis/3_mtc.typ

 A significant downside of @mtc compared to the classical certificate infrastructure are the longer issuance times.
 There are two aspects to this: First, the issuance of the certificate itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagated to a relevant number of @rp:pl.
 The first one will not make up for the major part of the difference in practice.
-For either certificate type -- X509 or @mtc -- the effective control over the domain needs to be validated upfront, which depending on the challenge type, requires @dns entries to propagate or @http pages to propagate across multiple servers and data centers for big deployments @lets_encrypt_challange_types @tls_issuance_delay.
+For either certificate type -- X509 or @mtc -- the effective control over the domain needs to be validated upfront, which, depending on the challenge type, requires @dns entries to propagate or @http pages to propagate across multiple servers and data centers for big deployments @lets_encrypt_challange_types @tls_issuance_delay.
 The second part, the propagation delay of new tree heads to the @rp:pl, will be more relevant.
 X.509 certificates are trusted by @rp:pl immediately after they are issued.
 In contrast to that, to verify @mtc:pl, the @rp must be up-to-date with the batch tree head for successful verification.